CPL Aromas: Locations

-CPL Aromas has also signed the Sri Lankan Sustainable Farming Agreement as part of the company's commitment to minimise environmental impact through water conservation and environment protection.

 Notable projects

 The company is a partner of the Catholic Agency for Oversees Development (CAFOD).
 In 2020, this partnership reached its 20th anniversary.

 CPL Aromas is the co-founder of the College of Fragrance for the Visually Impaired (COFVI), a charitable organisation.

 The company participated in the founding of NAB Perfumery College in India, an educational initiative by the National Association for the Blind.